martinbel/StockScreener/README.md

 1. Download the repository and unzip it.
 2. Install R
 3. Install R packages needed for the app.
-See global.R
+Run the install_packages.R script.
 4. Run the script: jobs/get_historical_prices.R
 This downloads the data the app needs to work faster.
 It will save a file in data/prices.rds
 5. Open in RStudio and click Run App.